harveersmotoe-commits/KEEB-_1.0/readme.md

 This is a 60% keyboard which also has a rotary encoder, 0.91 oled display, and 5 extra programmable buttons.
 This runs on a Raspberry Pi Pico and is not battery powered.

 Why did I make this?
 In blueprint I had tried to make a split keyboard because in my opinion that is way cooler than this, the only thing being that it was kinda difficult without any piror knowledge.
+You can kind of spot the attempt in the schematics but, I did ditch it soon after.

 # Schematics